 Choose Security and then click on the Btrieve Security tab.
 Choose the Mixed option and click on Apply.
 Once you do this, the server will need to be rebooted for the changes to take effect.

 Once you have configured your PSQL engine to use mixed mode security, the user does need to have NTFS rights to Elliott's database, which is stored in *.BTR files in the DATA folders.
 This is the first step to tie down the Elliott folder NTFS security.

-Apply NTFS Security to Elliott Folder and Sub-FoldersThroughout this document, we will provide screen shots to show you how to control NTFS security for the "Everyone" group, or "Warehouse Management Systems" group.
+Apply NTFS Security to Elliott Folder and Sub-FoldersThroughout this document, we will provide screen shots to show you how to control NTFS security for the "Everyone" group and "Elliott_Admins" group.
 If all your users can access Elliott, then you can implement NTFS security through the "Everyone" group.
-If only some of your users can access Elliott, then it is better to create a user group and implement NTFS security for the user group.
+If only some of your users can access Elliott, then it is better to create a user group like "Elliott_Users" and implement NTFS security for the user group.
 Of course, for the user who needs to access Elliott, you need to add that user to that user group.